ykai16/Lollipop/README.md

 ## Input Data

 The input data used by *Lollipop* are available in `input_data`.
-For a complete list of used data set, please see Supplementary Methods and Table 1 in the paper.
+For a summary of used data set, please see Supplementary Methods and Table 1 in the paper.

-## Generation of Training Data
+## Generating Training Data

 Pre-generated training data used in the paper are available in `training_data`.
 The data format is: